nh6574/VanillaRemadeWiki/Home.md

 local list = { "hi", 3, "bye" }
 local random_element, index_in_the_list = pseudorandom_element(list, "modprefix_seed") -- You can also ignore the index
-pseudoshuffle(list, "modprefix_shuffle") -- You can also shuffle the list
+pseudoshuffle(list, pseudoseed("modprefix_shuffle")) -- You can also shuffle the list
 ```

 ### How do I get the cards in an area?